 A key part of marketing is analyzing to see what works and what doesn’t.
 There is no one-size-fits-all for small business marketing.
 Don’t assume what worked for another business will work for yours.
 Run marketing reports to track where your leads are coming from.
 Whether you’re running a social media campaign, pay-per-click campaign, or a local newspaper ad, check how well it’s working.

 As you can see, business reports are a serious part of your role as a business owner.
 Many small business owners make the mistake of thinking these reports should be left to the pros.
 In reality, they’re how you equip yourself with the right information so you can make smart decisions for your company.
-Make your own reports today to see what an improvement it makes.
+Make your own annual reports today to see what an improvement it makes.

 Author Bio:Wendy Dessler is a super-connector who helps businesses find their audience online through outreach, partnerships, and networking.
 She frequently writes about the latest advancements in digital marketing and focuses her efforts on developing customized blogger outreach plans depending on the industry and competition.